Angrycreative/ACF-Page-Builder-Field/README.md

 ### Known issues and limitations

  - Use of ACF Page Builder field in widget areas.
 We aim to fix this in a comming release.
+ - Does not work on ACF Option pages.
+We aim to fix this in a comming release.
  - Some issues with Page Builder content in `the_content()`(normal post content) if an ACF Page Builder field is rendered before `the_content()`.
-We recommend using ACF Page Builder fields instead and removing the normal post content completely on ACF-pages in WP-Admin.
+This is due to the way the page builder works and we can't fix this in a good way.
+We recommend using ACF Page Builder fields instead and removing the normal post content completely on ACF-pages in WP-Admin as a workaround.

 ### Integrate into your ACF fields.